IntelRealSense/librealsense/readme.md

 OSX | Travis badge |
 Windows | Appveyor badge |

-Librealsense is a cross-platform library for capturing data from the RealSense F200, SR300 and R200 cameras.
+Librealsense is a cross-platform library for capturing data from the Intel® RealSense™ F200, SR300 and R200 cameras.
 This effort was initiated to better support developers in domains such as robotics, virtual reality, and the internet of things.

 Developer kits containing the necessary hardware to use this library are available for purchase at [this link](http://click.intel.com/realsense.html).
-This project is separate from the production software stack available in the the [Intel RealSense SDK](https://software.intel.com/en-us/intel-realsense-sdk), namely that librealsense only encompasses camera capture functionality without additional computer vision algorithms.
+This project is separate from the production software stack available in the the [Intel® RealSense™ SDK](https://software.intel.com/en-us/intel-realsense-sdk), namely that librealsense only encompasses camera capture functionality without additional computer vision algorithms.

 Librealsense is experimental and not an official Intel product.
 It is subject to significant incompatible API changes in future releases.
 Breaking API changes are noted through release numbers with [semver](http://semver.org/).